the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-three/index.md

 // My initials are RW.
 ~~~~~~~

 Basically you can assign each property from an object by using curly braces on the left-hand side and the proptery name.
 When destructuring multiple properties, the list of properties becomes comma separated.
-If you want to have a different name for a property, you can use an alias which are used to avoid variable name collision:
+If you want to have a different name for a property, you can use an alias which is used to avoid variable name collision:

 {title="index.js",lang="javascript"}
 ~~~~~~~